deco3500-2018/Team-Mars/README.md

 ## Instructions For How To Deploy And Use Prototype

-1. The best way to test the prototype must be running it on Unity Engine since the exported application may include some bugs.
+1. The best way to test the prototype is that you must be running it on Unity Engine since the exported application may include some bugs.

 2. Another easier way to run it is to find our unity prototype (EXE.zip) in our GitHub and Download it.
 You can find our prototype by [click here](https://github.com/deco3500-2018/Team-Mars/blob/master/EXE.zip).